adrianBandolon/IMDBsentiment/README.md

 ## Model Validation:

 - Model performance was assed using **AUC _(Area Under Curve)_** of the **Receiver Operating Characteristic Curve _(ROC)_**.
+- The `glmnet::auc` function was used to calculate performance values.

 | Split | Performance |
 |------ | ------------|